futurewei-cloud/chogori-sql/README.md

 # chogori-sql
 SQL layer for the chogori platform
-See the README.md file in the docker director for instructions on building and running the environment
+See the README.md file in the docker directory for instructions on building and running the environment